 Criteria, Asset Categories & Risk Types

 When an Account Administrator first signs into their account, a set of criteria appears in their Criteria Library by default (comprising: asset criticality; threat [x3]; risk control effectiveness and risk matrix criteria).

-The default criteria is also visible to Organisational and Business Unit Administrators, once those users have been created.
+The default criteria is also visible to Organisational Administrators, once at least one has been created.
 However, and while they cannot edit the default set of criteria (or any other that is owned by the Account Administrator and has been shared by them), they can save a copy of it under a new name.

-Admins can assign saved sets to all, some or single organisations/Business Units that they have been assigned to.
-Only the Account Administrator can save criteria so as to be accessible by all organisations and business units.
+Admins can assign saved sets to all, some or single organisations that they have been assigned to.
+Only the Account Administrator can save criteria so as to be accessible by all organisations.
 The same rules apply to Asset Categories, Risk Types, Assets, Threat Actors and Control Categories.